Fifield, Berkshire

-Fifield is a village in the civil parish of Bray in the English county of Berkshire.
+Fifield is a village in the civil parish of Bray in Berkshire in south east England.
 The settlement lies near the junction of the M4 and A404(M) motorways, and is situated approximately 3 mi from Maidenhead (to the north) and Windsor (to the east).
 The local pub is the Fifield Inn, which was refurbished in 2014.

 Etymology

 The name Fifield is from the Old English fīf + hīd, meaning '(estate of) five hides of land'.